JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 app.post('/', ...)
 ```

+A common question I hear is "how do I access `context` outside of an event handler?" - hopefully, this has helped explain how `context` is created, and is dependant on the `installation.id` value of the payload.
+If you have another way to get an installation ID (possibly through [API endpoints for finding an ID](https://developer.github.com/v3/apps/#get-a-repository-installation)), then you can totally do that!

 ## Loading your App's code

 This is a fun part of Probot - you write code that exports a function, but then Probot magically runs that function.
 Most Probot apps use a CLI the Probot provides, called `probot run`.
-For example, [`JasonEtco/todo`'s] `npm start` command is this:
+For example, [`JasonEtco/todo`'s](https://github.com/JasonEtco/todo) `npm start` command is this:

 ```json
 "scripts": {